Do You Think Children Should Worship in Adult Services?

 God isn’t supposed to be difficult to find.

-Last Sunday, eight children, ages 9 to 12, gave their lives to Jesus for the first time.
+Last Sunday at my church, eight children, ages 9 to 12, gave their lives to Jesus for the first time.
 These children heard the gospel presented on their level.
 They responded to a message where hefty theological terminology was discarded.
-Eight boys and girls came to Jesus in a children’s church.
+Eight kids started a friendship with Jesus in a children’s church.

 Am I saying they couldn’t have come to Christ in a family worship service?
 Of course not!
-God can and will draw in the salvation net where he will.
+God is unlimited.
 I am saying that these eight may not have known a response time was being given in the adult setting.
-They might’ve continued in their silent vandalism of the pew backs while a linguistically inappropriate service was concluded.
+They might’ve continued in their silent vandalism of the seat backs while a linguistically inappropriate service was concluded.

 Send your children to children’s church.
 Take the first step toward blessing each child by providing a valid worship service where every child can take part, understand, and receive from God.

-Dick Gruber is a children’s pastor in Minnesota.
+Dick Gruber served as a children’s pastor in Minnesota.

 Keep Families Together

 The Bible has a lot to say about teaching children.
-Most of the references have to do with parents teaching their own children, not hired guns or, more appropriately, the local church’s children’s department.
-We in the church have designed church programs that actually encourage parents to abdicate their God-given responsibilities.
+Most of the references have to do with parents teaching their own children, not hired help or, more appropriately, the local church’s children’s department.
+Perhaps it’s worth spending some time considering how church programs might actually encourage parents to abdicate their God-given responsibilities.

 Offer a family service.